List of cricketers who have played 100 Tests

-Sachin Tendulkar of India has played the most matches (200).
+Sachin Tendulkar (pictured) of India has played the most Test matches (200).

 In the sport of cricket, playing 100 Test matches is considered to be a significant achievement.
 Colin Cowdrey of England was the first cricketer to have reached this landmark, celebrating the occasion with a score of 104 runs against Australia in 1968 during the 1968 Ashes series.
 In February 2021, Joe Root played his 100th Test during England's tour of India, in which he became the quickest player to reach that landmark, and the first to score a double century in their 100th Test.

 Sachin Tendulkar of India is the only cricketer to have played in 200 Test matches, a milestone he reached in his final match, on 13 November 2013 against the West Indies, at Mumbai's Wankhede Stadium.

-As of November 2025, 84 cricketers have reached this landmark, including 17 from England, the most among all Test-playing teams.
+As of August 2026, 84 cricketers have reached this landmark, including 17 from England, the most among all Test-playing teams.